Section 16 of the Constitution Act, 1867: Legislative history

-One issue which needed to be addressed for the new country was the location of the seat of government.
+At the Quebec Conference, one issue which needed to be addressed for the new country was the location of the seat of government.
 Both the Quebec Resolutions and the London Resolutions provided that the seat of government should be Ottawa, but stated that the designation of the seat of government was "subject to the Royal Prerogative".

 During the drafting of the bill, this provision first appeared in the fourth draft, which continued to refer to the royal prerogative.
 The section took its current wording in the final draft of the bill, which gave the Queen the statutory power to direct a different location, rather than citing the royal prerogative.